jithinsankar/HYC/README.md

 ## Prerequisites
 1.OpenCV with Python 2.7 running on Linux/Mac OS

-2.NVIDIA GPU with CUDA enabled for faster performance
+2.NVIDIA GPU with CUDA enabled for faster performance (x500 times than CPU ,optional)
 ### STEP 1: Generate training images
  Open the directory in terminal and type `
  ```